caelcs/quarkus-template/README.md

 - ✅ Using Hexagonal Architecture
 - ✅ Use of Yaml Configuration Files
 - ✅ Loading configurations from yaml to class
 - ✅ Use of MapStruct
+- ❌ Use of logging and log levels

 In terms of testing: